PurritoBin/PurritoBin/README.md

 ```

 #### Client usage
-You can paste the `stdout` from a command, paste a file or paste while taking
-input from a file or from the command line.
+You can paste the `stdout` from a command, paste a file, or paste while taking input from a file or from the CLI:
 ```
     ~$ purr c00lfile.txt
     https://bsd.ac/purrit0